russray2008/clouddeveloper.net/_posts/2018-01-28-getting-started-with-aws.md

 **Creating a Simple Storage Service (S3)**

-Next, I looked at the different ways on creating a useful online presence using AWS.
+Next, I looked at the different ways on creating a useful on-line presence using AWS.
 While AWS offers an endless amount of capability and functionality, I focused on steps that built upon the basics.
 This is when I targeted a static content and I can control or change occasionally.
 One way is storing documents and images on AWS using a S3 service.
 This is commonly known as <i>buckets</i> in AWS.
 A couple things that you cannot store in the <i>buckets</i> is server side code, such has PHP or ASP.NET.